bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 What am I going to get out of this?
 Why does this make Bitcoin better for me?
 And I think it was hard for a lot of people to connect the dots of what they were going to get out of CTV.
-And what's cool about OpVault being active on something like Inquisition is we can go and build wallet software to say, hey, look, here's a single-sig wallet that is as easy to use as a normal phone wallet.
+And what's cool about `OP_VAULT` being active on something like Inquisition is we can go and build wallet software to say, hey, look, here's a single-sig wallet that is as easy to use as a normal phone wallet.
 Maybe it's a command line app, maybe it's a phone wallet, maybe it's a web page, whatever.
 But hey, look, if somebody steals your money, here's how you would intervene and recover it.
 Or, hey, here's a wallet that has a built-in inheritance flow.